सर्वमङ्गलमाङ्गल्ये शिवे सर्वार्थसाधिके ।

 Refuge of everything, Three-eyed, Devi(Parvati), Lakshmi, We salute you ||

 This sloka from the scripture Devi Mahatmyam describes the powers of Great Mother Durga.
 Shri Devi Durga is mother of all powers and represents the oneness of Lakshmi and Parvati.
 She gives us material prosperity (bhoga) as Lakshmi.
 She provides us liberation (moksha) as Parvati.
 Your prayer goes to the same power,no matter whom you pray,whether it is Lakshmi or Parvati.
 Shridevi Durga is that power who bestows you with whatever you ask for with complete devotion and faith.

 Navaratri, which means ‘nine nights’ is the most celebrated Hindu festival devoted to Goddess Durga symbolizing purity and power or ‘Shakti’.
 The festival is celebrated at four different times in a year.
-Magh Navaratri (aka Gupt Navaratri), Vasant Navaratri (aka Ram Navaratri), Ashad Navaratri and Shardiya Navaratri also known as Maha Navaratri.
-Out of the above four, Vasant Navaratri and Shardiya Navaratri are celebrated by devotees with much pomp and festivities as they are considered to be auspicious.
-Shardiya Navaratri is the most important Navaratri and is hence called Maha Navaratri or Great Navaratri.
+Magh Navaratri (aka Gupt Navaratri), Chaitra / Vasant Navaratri (aka Ram Navaratri), Ashad Navaratri and Shardiya Navaratri also known as Maha Navaratri.
+Shardiya Navaratri is the most important Navaratri and is also called Maha Navaratri or Great Navaratri.